Shipping insurance conditions

-The Cargo Insurance will not apply if the Customer does not meet all the following requirements:
+The Parcel Insurance will not apply if the Customer does not meet all the following requirements:

-7.1.
-Requirements relating to the packaging of the Items:
+8.1 Requirements relating to the packaging of the Items

-7.1.1.
-Requirements applicable when the Items are handed over to any type of Carrier:
+8.1.1.
+Requirements applicable when the Items are handed over to an accepted Carrier:

-- the Items must be shipped inside rigid containers such that the contents cannot be deduced by touching the container;
+- the Items must be shipped inside rigid containers in a way the content cannot be deduced by touching the container;

 - there must be no information on the packaging that could be used to deduce the nature nor value of the Items.
 In particular, the packaging must not indicate (non-exclusive list): name or description of the Items; name of a firm; name of a website; any other information that could be used to deduce the nature of the Items; the customs form is not considered as an indication of the value, it should be placed under the airway-bill.

 - a photograph of the Package as well as of the Package's contents must be taken before each shipment;